 In this work, we focus on the long-alkyl-group spacer in glycolated copolymers and its impact on D-A OECT materials, which has not been addressed previously.
-We synthesize and characterize new glycolated diketopyrrolopyrrole (DPP)-based copolymers containing thiophene (TTT) or vinylene thiophene (TTVTT) as a donor unit.
-Differently from other work, our molecular design features a long C12 alkyl spacer on the polar sidechains, further distancing the oligoethylene glycol groups away from the main conjugated backbone, defined as amphipathic sidechains.
+We synthesize and characterize new glycolated diketopyrrolopyrrole (DPP)-based copolymers containing thiophene (T) or vinylene (V) with thiophene as a donor unit (TTT or TTVTT).
+Differently from other work, our molecular design features a long C12 alkyl spacer on the polar sidechains, further distancing the OEG groups away from the main conjugated backbone, defined as amphipathic sidechains.
 The sidechains of the new copolymers are modified to have branched long alkyl chains (DPP-TTVTT and DPP-TTT) or amphipathic sidechains (gDPP-TTVTT and gDPP-TTT).
-By using DPP-based D-A type copolymer structures, we take advantage of their initially strong optoelectronic and morphological properties that is beneficial for charge transport.
-[29-32] The TTVTT unit is used to elongate the conjugated backbone of the copolymers, thus tuning the material properties.
-[31-33] Based on an assay of spectroscopic and structural measurements including in-situ electrochemical Raman spectroscopy and GIWAXS, we identify the effects of the elongated conjugated backbone and long-alkyl-group spacers on the solid-state packing and charge transport properties.
-First, the amphipathic sidechains preserve well-ordered 'edge-on' molecular packing of DPP-TTVTT but alter DPP-TTT's packing from 'face-on' to 'edge-on'.
-As the 'edge-on' packing is ideal for efficient lateral electronic charge transport, high OFET hole mobilities are achieved for the glycolated copolymers.
+By using DPP-based D-A type copolymer structures, we take advantage of their initially strong optoelectronic and morphological properties that is beneficial for charge transport.[29-32] The TTVTT unit is used to elongate the conjugated backbone of the copolymers, thus tuning the material properties.[31-33] Based on an assay of spectroscopic and structural measurements including in situ electrochemical Raman spectroscopy and grazing-incidence wide-angle X-ray scattering (GIWAXS), we identify the effects of the elongated conjugated backbone and long-alkyl-group spacers on the solid-state packing and chargetransport properties.
+First, the amphipathic sidechains preserve well-ordered "edge-on" molecular packing of DPP-TTVTT but alter DPP-TTT's packing from "face-on" to "edge-on".
+As the "edge-on" packing is ideal for efficient lateral electronic charge transport, high OFET hole mobilities are achieved for the glycolated copolymers.
 Second, the strongly polar amphipathic sidechains allow efficient ionic injection/diffusion into the copolymers leading to significant increase in the OECT transconductances.
 Third, gDPP-TTVTT experiences less pronounced structural changes upon polaron formation, as the DPP acceptor vibrational modes are less affected.
-Thus, gDPP-TTVTT localises polarons more across the TTVTT donor units than the DPP acceptor units.
+Thus, gDPP-TTVTT localizes polarons more across the TTVTT donor units than the DPP acceptor units.
 The elongated conjugated backbone (DPP-TTVTT) and amphipathic sidechains of gDPP-TTVTT facilitate efficient and increased polaron formation at lower voltages, leading to the high OECT device performance and operational stability.
 These findings demonstrate that the C12 spacer is extremely beneficial for improving OECT performance by providing efficient ion injection/diffusion without disturbing the lateral electronic charge transport of the copolymers.